miniruby14/autodesk-view-and-data-api-samples/README.md

 ## License

-workflow-curl-view.and.data.api is licensed under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+These samples are licensed under the terms of the [MIT License](http://opensource.org/licenses/MIT).
 Please see the [LICENSE](LICENSE) file for full details.